 To begin your search for a job related directly to Jewish Studies, contact Carolyn Lipson-Walker, the academic advisor who can provide you a list of more than 150 alumni mentor/contacts and lists of alumni and their jobs.
-See a comprehensive list of opportunities for Jewish Studies students on the department website.
+See a comprehensive list of opportunities for Jewish Studies students on the program's website.

 Post-graduate short-term experiences

 After graduation, a short-term experience or internship can help you make connections, gain life skills, and assess your interest in future careers.
-Talk with the Jewish Studies advisor and the career advisor and use these and other resources to find opportunities that are a good fit with your educational experience and career goals:
+Talk with the Jewish Studies advisor and the career coach and use these and other resources to find opportunities that are a good fit with your educational experience and career goals:

 - Avodah: The Jewish Service Corps